kebaldwi/ansible_lab_v1/MDTGuide.md

 ![json](./images/grafana-link-shut.png?raw=true "Import JSON")

 So far you have seen some power of the dashboard.
 Wondering what's behind the panel?
-Let's look at how grafana queries influxDB on the backend.
+Let's look at how Grafana queries influxDB on the backend.

 Let's use our favorite cpu metrics.
 Click on name "CPU" in the panel like screenshot below.
 Click "Edit".
 ![json](./images/grafana-cpu-1.png?raw=true "Import JSON")